pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 ===========

-Here we present an implementation in Python of the basic objects for DCB that are described in the specification and discussed in the :ref:`introduction <Introduction to DCB>` above.
+Here we present an implementation in Python of the basic objects for DCB that are described in the specification and discussed in the :ref:`introduction <Introduction to Dcb>` above.

 See :doc:`this example </topics/examples/dcb-enrolment-with-basic-objects>` of